metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cleanup_policy_v2beta1_manifest.md

 Optional:

 - `annotations` (Map of String) Annotations is a  map of annotations (key-value pairs of type string).
-Annotation keys and values support the wildcard characters '*' (matches zero or many characters) and '?' (matches at least one character).
+Annotation keysand values support the wildcard characters '*' (matches zero or many characters) and'?' (matches at least one character).
 - `kinds` (List of String) Kinds is a list of resource kinds.
 - `name` (String) Name is the name of the resource.
-The name supports wildcard characters '*' (matches zero or many characters) and '?' (at least one character).
-NOTE: 'Name' is being deprecated in favor of 'Names'.
+The name supports wildcard characters'*' (matches zero or many characters) and '?' (at least one character).NOTE: 'Name' is being deprecated in favor of 'Names'.
 - `names` (List of String) Names are the names of the resources.
-Each name supports wildcard characters '*' (matches zero or many characters) and '?' (at least one character).
+Each name supports wildcard characters'*' (matches zero or many characters) and '?' (at least one character).
 - `namespace_selector` (Attributes) NamespaceSelector is a label selector for the resource namespace.
-Label keys and values in 'matchLabels' support the wildcard characters '*' (matches zero or many characters) and '?' (matches one character).Wildcards allows writing label selectors like ['storage.k8s.io/*': '*'].
-Note that using ['*' : '*'] matches any key and value but does not match an empty label set. (see [below for nested schema](#nestedatt--spec--match--all--subjects--namespace_selector))
+Label keys and valuesin 'matchLabels' support the wildcard characters '*' (matches zero or many characters)and '?' (matches one character).Wildcards allows writing label selectors like['storage.k8s.io/*': '*'].
+Note that using ['*' : '*'] matches any key and value butdoes not match an empty label set. (see [below for nested schema](#nestedatt--spec--match--all--subjects--namespace_selector))
 - `namespaces` (List of String) Namespaces is a list of namespaces names.
-Each name supports wildcard characters '*' (matches zero or many characters) and '?' (at least one character).
+Each name supports wildcard characters'*' (matches zero or many characters) and '?' (at least one character).
 - `operations` (List of String) Operations can contain values ['CREATE, 'UPDATE', 'CONNECT', 'DELETE'], which are used to match a specific action.
 - `selector` (Attributes) Selector is a label selector.
-Label keys and values in 'matchLabels' support the wildcard characters '*' (matches zero or many characters) and '?' (matches one character).
-Wildcards allows writing label selectors like ['storage.k8s.io/*': '*'].
-Note that using ['*' : '*'] matches any key and value but does not match an empty label set. (see [below for nested schema](#nestedatt--spec--match--all--subjects--selector))
+Label keys and values in 'matchLabels' support the wildcardcharacters '*' (matches zero or many characters) and '?' (matches one character).Wildcards allows writing label selectors like ['storage.k8s.io/*': '*'].
+Note thatusing ['*' : '*'] matches any key and value but does not match an empty label set. (see [below for nested schema](#nestedatt--spec--match--all--subjects--selector))

 <a id="nestedatt--spec--match--all--subjects--namespace_selector"></a>
 ### Nested Schema for `spec.match.all.subjects.namespace_selector`